2013 in Glory

-The year 2013 is the 2nd year in the history of the Glory, an international kickboxing event.
+The year 2013 was the second year in the history of Glory, an international kickboxing event.
 2013 starts with 2013 Road to Glory USA 95 kg Tournament, and ends with Glory 13: Tokyo.
-The events were broadcasts through television agreements with Spike TV and other regional channels around the world.
+The events were broadcast through television agreements with Spike TV and other regional channels around the world.

 List of events

 Road to Glory USA 95 kg Tournament

 Road to Glory USA 95 kg Tournament was a kickboxing event held on February 2, 2013 at the Hard Rock Hotel and Casino in Tulsa, Oklahoma, US.